MarkGreenberg/Chicken-Scratch/README.md

 Chicken Scratch is a 2-player or 2-team educational game that is designed to be run by a teacher.
 The full game consists of: The Interface — one Wolfram notebook file that compiles into a .cdf (which can be played on the free CDFplayer); Question Modules — 225 Wolfram notebooks that deploy into cloud objects, each of which returns randomly generated questions for the game; and several hundred images for the interface and the questions.

+The file ChickenScratch04.cdf is a playable version of the game.
+You will need Wolfram Research's CDF Player, which is a free download.

 To set up Chicken Scratch:

     NOTE: CS_ROOT is the folder in your Wolfram Cloud account where you are storing Chicken Scratch files.
 You can name the folder CS_ROOT whatever you want.